apache/trafficserver/doc/reference/configuration/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.cache.limits.http.max_alts INT 5

    The maximum number of alternates that are allowed for any given URL.
    Disable by setting to 0.
-Note that this setting will not strictly enforce this if the variable ``proxy.config.cache.vary_on_user_agent`` is set to 1 (by default it is 0).

 .. ts:cv:: CONFIG proxy.config.cache.target_fragment_size INT 1048576